-If you’ve ever been a guest at the High Pointe Inn on Cape Cod, you know that I am a crafter with a passion for rubber stamping.
+If you’ve ever been a guest here, you know that I am a crafter with a passion for rubber stamping.
 It’s an art form that doesn’t require any real talent, just an eye for detail and a willingness to get covered in ink from time to time.
 I got hooked on stamping quite a few years ago when I was looking for a creative outlet to while away the long winters of North Conway, NH where we had our first inn.
 I stumbled upon an adult education course offered by a Stampin’ Up rep and signed up with a “nothing ventured, nothing gained” attitude.

 By the end of the first class I was totally obsessed with creating unique and beautiful cards with just some rubber stamps and an ink pad.
 Of course, after each succeeding class I found myself lusting over all the tools and accessories I could invest in to feed my stamping habit.
 My instructor/Stampin’ Up rep hit the mother lode with me, and I soon found myself loaded to the gills with stamping paraphernalia.